 - Support cruelty-free brands: Prefer cosmetics and household products that don’t test on animals!

 - Improve your meals: Reduce your consumption of meat, milk, eggs, and other animal-based foods!
+Not only is this good for the animals, it is also good for the environment.

 - Inspire others: Teach your children to respect living beings and inspire your neighbors to support animal rights and animal welfare!